 Male ketosis is not set in stone and may very well have the same effect as it does in females.
 However, recently a few men have claimed that the keto diet has done wonders in helping them shed unwanted body fat.
 There must be some science behind this?
 Apparently, researchers are already onto it and have been putting these claims to the test.
 Male ketosis might be just as, if not more impactful on the human body.

 The ketogenic diet is very popular around the globe, especially for losing weight.
 I want to know whether this dietary pattern works as well in females as it does in males.
 Why does the ketogenic diet exist?
 Most people use it to more either speed up weight loss or help control their type 2 diabetes.
 Having said that, it’s not a diet we can encourage fully because there still isn’t enough evidence to guarantee that it’s healthy for everyone.
 There’s a reason for all this speculation about male ketosis and the impact of female hormones.

-However, according to the Sun male ketosis was the only thing that got this ex-footballer to lose weight effectively.
+However, according to the Sun, male ketosis was the only thing that got an ex-footballer to lose weight effectively.
 He claims in the report that eating a ‘healthy diet’ alone didn’t work.
 But as soon as he went keto, his body plunged into a fat-burning state.
-Let’s talk about the science before we get into whether ketosis is more effective for males than in females.
+Let’s talk about the science before we get into whether ketosis is more effective in males than in females.